droserasprout/cattrs-extras/README.md

 ## Limitations

 * [PEP 563 – Postponed Evaluation of Annotations](https://www.python.org/dev/peps/pep-0563/) is not supported at the moment.
 Attempt to import `__future__.annotations` in module containing models will lead to exception.
 However you can still use strings as typehints.
+* Backward relations in Tortoise models are ignored during structuring even if fetched.
+Not sure if we should fix it.